icann/rst-whois-selftest-tool/README.md

     $> ./Build test
     $> ./Build install

 To check the installation run the scripts with `--help`.
-First, the EPP database must be fetched.
+Before the whois-test script can be run, the EPP database must be fetched.

     $> whois-fetch-epp-repo-ids --help
     $> whois-fetch-epp-repo-ids